 Contact Information by County

-The Golden Redhorse is a slightly chubby, coarse-scaled sucker colored light-yellow to bronze.
+A slightly chubby, coarse-scaled sucker colored light-yellow to bronze.
 The scales on the back and sides are without dark spots on the base.
 It can be separated from the Silver Redhorse by the outer margin of the dorsal fin, which is slightly curved inward and has 12 to 13 (rarely 14) rays.
 The ridges on the lips are continuous and not broken by transverse creases into small papillae.
 The lateral line is complete with 39 to 42 scales.
-The tail fin is slate or pale yellow, and the air bladder has three chambers.
+The tail fin is slate or pale-yellow, and the air bladder has three chambers.

 Hook and line anglers generally only take suckers during early spring spawning runs, and more commonly in northeast Iowa rivers and streams.

 The Golden Redhorse prefers pools and low raceways with clear, gravelly or rocky bottoms in creeks or small rivers of medium gradient and enough current to prevent rapidly accumulating silt.
-The habitat of the Golden Redhorse is similar to that of the Black Redhorse but prefers slightly warmer waters with less current, and is more tolerant of large rivers, turbidity, and intermittent flow.
+The habitat of the Golden Redhorse is similar to that of the Black Redhorse, but prefers slightly warmer waters with less current, and is more tolerant of large rivers, turbidity, and intermittent flow.
 Researchers in Missouri have found that it reaches highest abundance in streams with large permanent pools and firm, well-defined rocky or gravelly riffles.
-The Golden Redhorse is intolerant of continuous turbidity, rapid siltation, and industrial pollutants, but because of its highly migratory nature, it is able penetrate streams with considerable industrial pollution.
+The Golden Redhorse is intolerant of continuous turbidity, rapid siltation, and industrial pollutants, but because of its highly migratory nature, it can live in streams with considerable industrial pollution.